kihlstrom/ainm/README.md

     model.set( 'weekday', 'thursday' );

 ## What doesn't work?
-Select elements or textares elements are currently not supported.
+Select elements or textarea elements are currently not supported.